Frequently Asked Questions

 Students can apply for Global Health Internships through the Kennedy Center Website.

-After being accepted by the Kennedy Center, students will need to apply to the partner organization that sponsors their program.
+After being accepted by the Kennedy Center, students will need to apply or complete an enrollment with the partner organization that sponsors their program.
 This information can be found on the Kennedy Center Website, under the “more” tab, once the desired program is selected.

 Can I do this with a spouse who is not part of the program?